AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * After installing AEM 6.5 Forms Service Pack 9, the CRX repository URLs are no longer available (NPR-37592).

-**Issues fixed in AEM Forms 6.5.11.0-1.0**
+**Issues fixed in AEM Forms [version]**

 >[!NOTE]
 >
->Adobe recommends installing the AEM Forms 6.5.11.0-1.0 add-on package on top of AEM 6.5.11.0 Forms add-on package.
-If you have not upgraded to AEM 6.5.11.0 Forms, install the AEM Forms 6.5.11.0-1.0 add-on package directly.
+>Adobe recommends installing the AEM Forms [version] add-on package on top of AEM 6.5.11.0 Forms add-on package.
+If you have not upgraded to AEM 6.5.11.0 Forms, install the AEM Forms [version] add-on package directly.

 * Submit actions, Send Email and Invoke an AEM Workflow stop working after installing the Forms 6.5.11.0 add-on package.
 * CreatePDF operation stops converting Microsoft Word documents to PDF documents after installing the Forms 6.5.11.0 add-on package.